- ABOUT US

 Latex does not transfer motion the way most innersprings do, so you can say "goodnight" to bouncing in your partner's wake.

 A group of farmers with small holdings in southern India, in an area called Kerala, came together to have their rubber trees certified organic according to USDA standards.
 This was a painstaking process that Cocolatex, our Dunlop supplier, has been proud to support.
 The farmers use methane digesters to power their homesteads, and only organic fertilizer is used on the young trees.
 No chemical pesticides or herbicides are allowed.

 Natural latex foam is made from rubber tree sap, which is also called rubber serum.
 After the serum is collected, the trees' bark heals rapidly.
 Rubber trees can yield latex for as long as 30 years.
 When the trees are harvested, the land is replanted.
 Rubberwood is one of the hardest and most recommended furniture woods, according to the Sustainable Furnishings Council.

 Over time, natural latex will simply biodegrade.
-Eventually, you could even put it in a compost pile.

 Most natural latex mattresses last as long as two or three conventional mattresses, while keeping their shape and wonderful resilience.